Aṇguttara Nikāya

 should be developed when at rest among your family.

-And further, deeper than that, Mahānāma,
+And further, after that, Mahānāma,

 you should recollect the Dhamma: